Angelina-Zaccaria/applied-crypto-course/lab1-notes.md

 - modified prog1.c so that it can work using OpenSSL 1.1.1 since breaking changes without backward compatibility support were introduced in 2018 in version 1.1.0
 - commented out line 22 because it's unnecessary, update line numbers if deleted

-TODO - Part 4:
+Part 4:
-- having issues w type conversions in part 4 exercise 1 (aes-decrypt) but see prog3.c lines 26-30 for usage of EVP_EncodeBlock
+- modified ex1-3 to work on this version of OpenSSL